-2.0 Recommendations
+2.0 Recommendation

-- 2.1 The Council's instructions on the Standards Committee's recommendations relating to the following issues of the new standards regime are requested:- - The appointment and composition of a Standards Committee. - The adoption of a Code of Conduct. - The appointment of Independent Person(s) and the level of any remuneration. - The adoption of appropriate "arrangements" and a procedure for processing and considering complaints for breaches of the Code of Conduct. - The procedure for dealing with dispensations. - The adoption of a Council Procedure Rule requiring the withdrawal from the Meeting room. - 2.2 That the consequential recommendations to the Constitution arising from any decisions on the above issues be approved.
+- 2.1 The Committee's recommendations to the Full Council on the following issues are requested:- - The appointment and composition of a Standards Committee. - The adoption of a Code of Conduct. - The appointment of Independent Person(s) and the level of any remuneration. - The adoption of appropriate "arrangements" and a procedure for processing and considering complaints for breaches of the Code of Conduct.